Practical tips to make bedtime easier, end bedtime battles and improve your evenings. Check out the tips for an easier time tonight!

 Talk about sleep as a good thing.

-Hands on hips, forehead furrowed.
-And you’re bellowing out to your kids, “It’s time for bed!”
+If you’re like me, you’ve found yourself with hands on hips, forehead furrowed, and bellowing out to your kids, “It’s time for bed!”

 Understandable.
 They’ve been fighting sleep for half an hour now, refusing to do the tasks to get ready for bed.